 - Refrigeration is not available.
 Please, no glass containers.
 Small coolers and ice packs are highly recommended.

-Please do not send valuables to camp.
+Please do not send valuables to camp, including electronic devices.
 The YMCA is not liable for lost or stolen items.
-YMCA will keep lost and found items for 3 business days from the end of each week of camp before donating it.
-Check with your camp director if you have lost something.
+Lost and found items will be kept for one week from the end of each camp before items are donated.

 During excessively hot weather, our camps may modify the daily camp schedule.
 Typically, outdoor camps will spend part of the morning outside, before spending time inside in the afternoon.
 In camps where indoor access is not available, the activities are modified and children are provided activities better suited to hot weather.
 Air conditioning is not available in all camp areas.